What It Tastes Like

 Whole milk is most common because it creates a smoother texture.

-Alternative milks work, though thinner milks may change the texture slightly.
+Alternative milks work, though thinner options may change the texture slightly.

 See milk options.